Hopping of nanoparticles in optical tweezers governed by Mie resonances: Observation of Mie-resonant hopping and orbiting

-We hypothesize that this hopping behavior at higher intensities can arise from two distinct physical mechanisms.
-First, it is possible that the particle permittivity is changed due to the phase transition at higher intensities, hence temperatures~\cite{Currie2018JoVE}, effectively altering the coefficients $A$, $B$, and $C$ in the potential landscape \eqref{eq:Utheory_intro} and thereby reshaping the trapping profile.
-Second, the potential itself may have possessed a double-well structure even at lower intensities, but the wells were initially too shallow compared to the thermal fluctuation level $k_{\text{B}} T$ for the particle.
-As the intensity increased, the depth of the wells grew, enabling transitions between them and giving rise to the observed hopping dynamics.
-We provide stochastic simulations to illustrate this idea in Appendix~\ref{app:stochastic}.

-Fig.~\ref{fig:experiment_transition_to_hopping}\boldsf{d}-\boldsf{f} present time traces of particle displacement along the $y$-axis.
-At $2$~mW, the trace oscillated randomly around $y=0$~nm.
+Fig.~\ref{fig:experiment_transition_to_hopping}\textsf{\textbf{D}}-\textsf{\textbf{F}} present time traces of particle displacement along the $y$-axis.
+At $2$~mW, the trace varies randomly.
 At $14$~mW, the trace oscillated between two positions ($y=\pm250$~nm) with frequent transitions, indicating particle hopping.
-At $42$~mW, while the oscillation remained between the same positions, the hopping frequency decreased.
-Fig.~\ref{fig:experiment_transition_to_hopping}\boldsf{g}-\boldsf{i} illustrate the optical potentials along the y-axis under different laser powers, showing a transition from single to double potential wells with increasing power.
-The narrowing potential width and increasing barrier height between double potentials correspond to increased trapping stiffness and decreased transition rate, respectively, which are shown in Fig.~\ref{fig:experiment_transition_to_hopping}\boldsf{k}-\boldsf{l}.
-The Kramers transition rates were obtained from the mean dwell time~\cite{McCann1999N} when the particle is trapped in $y<0$ region.
-The barrier heights were determined through curve fitting using quadrupole potential given by Eq. \eqref{eq:Utheory} derived in the theory section.
+At $42$~mW, while the oscillation remained between the same positions, the average hopping frequency decreased.
+Fig.~\ref{fig:experiment_transition_to_hopping}\textsf{\textbf{G}}-\textsf{\textbf{I}} illustrate the optical potentials along the y-axis under different laser powers, showing the emergence of the double potential wells with increasing power.
+The narrowing potential width and increasing barrier height between the potential wells correspond to increased trapping stiffness and decreased transition rate, respectively, which are shown in Fig.~\ref{fig:experiment_transition_to_hopping}\textsf{\textbf{K}}-\textsf{\textbf{L}}.

 These changes in hopping behavior with power are captured by the Kramers theory of thermally driven transitions, which predicts that the transition rate \(W^{\text{K}}\) decays exponentially with increasing energy barrier~\cite{Kramers1940, Landauer1961PhysRev, Melnikov1991PhysRep, Rondin2017NN, McCann1999N}: